gordielachance/bbpress-pencil-unread/readme.txt

 == Screenshots ==

-1. Style of the read / non-read forums
+1. Style of the read / non-read forums.
+The flag icon is a link to reach the last read reply.
+2. Options page

 == Localization ==